thinkshout/ts_recipes/solr_local_install/README.md

 ```
 brew install solr
 ```
+This will install the latest solr release, but Pantheon only supports solr 3.5.0.
+Luckily there's a brew ```solr36``` formula that works although you'll have to tinker a bit with the following instructions.

 If you get an error like...
 > curl: (22) The requested URL returned error: 404
 Error: Failed to download resource "solr"